apiel/zicBox/NOTE.md

 ## zicHost

 - TODO libpd do the same as for lua, if lib not installed, skip...?

+- TODO instead of usual sequencer, link multiple sample together and then a note would trigger the series of samples...
+A bit like wavetstate

 - TODO look at https://github.com/pichenettes/eurorack/tree/master/shades